 Big “B” Farms & Willamette Valley Fruit

 We are lucky to live in a climate conducive to growing an abundance of vegetables.
-Local farms, including Creative Growers, Gathering Together, Sauvie Island Organics, Groundwork Organics, Your Kitchen Garden and Deep Roots Farm supply us with salad greens, leaf lettuce, and much of the seasonal produce used in our made-from-scratch soups.
+Local farms, including Gathering Together Farm, Groundwork Organics, Dirt Rich Farm, Lil Starts Farm and Deep Roots Farm supply us with salad greens, leaf lettuce, and much of the seasonal produce used in our made-from-scratch soups.
 You’ll notice that our soups and salads change with the seasons, representing the best of what NW Oregon has to offer.

 Imported Specialty Foods